|

 lot for Cabot to do except look grim and

 grunt his lines.
-This was one of his first
+This was one of the

 screen roles, and though Cabot went on to